Ritesh25696/React-Project/README.md

 2. Code cleanup is left
 3. Some styling issues are there
 4. Make seperate components and css file (This will be the last step, keep single file for now)

+## Pending tasks
+If you want to push anything on this repo, first add gitignore file and add node_modules folder there.